 Barclays suffered an IT system outage that lasted almost 48 hours, from Friday afternoon til Sunday morning, leaving many of its customers unable to do even the simplest of things on the bank’s app, online platform or telebanking service including making payments.
 Then, on Monday morning, just hours after Barclays’ resolved its “technology issue”, Lloyds Bank, another “big four” lender, suffered a four-hour outage that affected not just Lloyds’ online services also those of its subsidiaries, Bank of Scotland and Halifax.

 But it was the far longer Barclays outage that caused the most chaos and consternation.
-This, after all, is one of the world’s most systemically important banks, and its payment system stopped working for many of its customers for close to 48 hours.
-That is a long time for an IT outage to last, especially at a TBTF lender.
+Barclays, after all, is one of the world’s most systemically important banks, and parts of its payment system stopped working for many of its customers for close to 48 hours.
+That is a very long time for an IT outage to last, especially at a TBTF lender.
 Plus, the outage occurred at the worst possible moment for its customers: on the afternoon of the last Friday of the month — aka Payday.
 It was also the deadline for self-assessment tax returns.

 Many customers took to social media to air their grievances.
 Some reported being unable to buy shopping for themselves and their young children, pay their bills or withdraw cash.
 Yet the bank insisted that its ATMs were unaffected.